 - An added Bonus (free shipping, free returns)

-As you can see, every little copy change on your site can add up to significant increase overall in conversions.
+As you can see, every little copy change on your site can add up to a significant increase overall in conversions.
 It wouldn’t be unreasonable for a few of these changes to be combined to double, or even triple your conversions.

 Optimizing Page Length